 The ScoutDNS relay will send DNS queries using DoH over port 443.

-Quick Start Setup Guide for instructions on this step.
+Please refer to the Quick Start Setup Guide for instructions on this step.

 You will see the relay ID with status "Not Adopted".
 Click the "Adopt" button to register this relay with on this site.
 You can install multiple relays within the same site, and all relays share the same configuration as set in the UI.
-This is recommend for high availability.
+This is recommended for high availability.

 Local Forwarders